 Small businesses are the largest employer nationally, and in their community, provide the most jobs to residents.
 Since 1990, large businesses and corporations have eliminated 4 million jobs, while small businesses added 8 million new jobs.
 Small businesses provide 55 percent of all jobs and have been responsible for 66 percent of all new jobs since the ‘70s.

 When small businesses open, they inevitably need employees to help run their operations.
 As multiple small businesses pop up throughout the city, the number of jobs available will steadily increase.
 Depending on the type of business, it might even provide better wages and benefits than some chains may offer.

 3. Supporting Non-Profit Organizations

 As if the first two reasons haven’t been convincing enough, small businesses donate more than twice as much per sales dollar to local non-profits, events, and teams, when compared to large businesses.
 On average, 45% of each purchase at local, independent businesses is recirculated locally, compared to less than 14% of purchases at chain stores.

 4. Reducing the Environmental Impact

-In general, locally owned business contribute less to sprawl, congestion, habitat loss, and pollution.
-Due to the fact that small businesses generally set up in city centers, as opposed to the outskirts of town, patrons don’t need to travel as far, reducing the amount of traffic on highways and other major thoroughfares.
-Likewise, when clusters of small businesses are grouped together in a city center, patrons can walk from one store front to another without needing to drive from store-to-store.
+In general, locally-owned businesses contribute less to sprawl, congestion, habitat loss, and pollution.
+Due to the fact that small businesses are generally set up in city centers, as opposed to the outskirts of town, patrons don’t need to travel as far, reducing the amount of traffic on highways and other major thoroughfares.
+Likewise, when clusters of small businesses are grouped together in a city center, patrons can walk from one storefront to another without needing to drive from store to store.